-An image button contains an image or icon, appears in a view, and initiates an instantaneous app-specific action.
+An image button appears in a view and displays an image or icon.
+It initiates an immediate, app-specific action.
 An image button has no border and can be configured to behave as a push button, toggle, or pop-up button.

 Use an image button in a view, not a window frame.
 Image buttons aren’t intended for use within toolbars and status bars.
 If you need an image button in a toolbar, use a toolbar item.
 See Toolbars.